kanaka/mal/README.md

 ./run
 ```

-### GNU CLISP
+### Common Lisp

-*The GNU CLISP implementation was created by [Iqbal Ansari](https://github.com/iqbalansari)*
+*The Common Lisp implementation was created by [Iqbal Ansari](https://github.com/iqbalansari)*

-The implementation has been tested with GNU CLISP v2.49 on Ubuntu 16.04, 14.04 and 12.04
+The implementation has been tested with SBCL, CCL, CMUCL, GNU CLISP, ECL and
+Allegro CL on Ubuntu 16.04 and Ubuntu 12.04, see
+the [README][common-lisp/README.org] for more details.
+Provided you have the
+dependencies mentioned installed, do the following to run the implementation

 ```
-cd clisp
+cd common-lisp
 make
 ./run
 ```